sohan2503001/sohan2503001/README.md

 # Hi there 👋, I'm Sohan

-#### Hi, I'm Sohan Jambhule , Passionate learner and big dreamer.
+#### Hi, I'm Sohan Jambhule , Passionate learner and budding developer.
 Currently Pursuing Electrical Engineering at College of Engineering,Pune.
-I love to Design and Develop application which would help people to Automate their work .I love doing FullStack Projects and Android Applications .
+I love to Design and Develop application which would help people to Automate their work .I love doing Frontend Projects and Android Applications .

 - 🔭 I’m currently working on diffrent UI ,UX design & ReactJS projects